-New undergraduate students admitted to fall quarter who submit a valid FAFSA will receive an estimated offer of financial aid.
-The estimate is based on data from your FAFSA.
-The more accurate the data on the FAFSA, the more accurate the aid estimate.
-If your FAFSA data has problems, we will notify you via email and post instructions for resolving the problems on your MyUCSC To Do List.
-Please review your FAFSA data on line by reading the (SAR) Student Aid Report comments carefully.
-Take action to resolve any errors on your FAFSA as quickly as possible.
-The estimated aid offer is subject to change if the information on the FAFSA is incorrect, incomplete or doesn't accurately reflect your family’s ability to contribute.
+New undergraduate students admitted to fall quarter who submit a FAFSA or Dream Application will receive a conditional aid offer.
+The conditional aid offer is based on data provided on your financial aid application.
+The more accurate the data is, the more accurate the aid estimate.
+If the information provided on your financial aid application has errors, we will notify you and post instructions for resolving the problems on your MyUCSC To Do List.
+Take action to resolve any errors on your financial aid application as quickly as possible.
+The conditional aid offer is subject to change if the information on your application is incorrect, incomplete or doesn't accurately reflect your family’s ability to contribute.

 This is the priority deadline for fall aid applicants to submit documents on their MyUCSC To Do List.
 Documents must be received in the UCSC Financial Aid and Scholarship Office by this date (or by the date listed on the request) to be considered for all types of aid administered by UC Santa Cruz.